 Let me show you why…

-There was a time many years ago when I was not enjoying practicing.
+There was a time many years ago when I was not enjoying practicing guitar.
 My learning sessions were not fun and I began to think of them as an unpleasant chore.
 I tried to make practicing more enjoyable, but my efforts slowed down my progress more than they helped.
-I responded to this by becoming more self disciplined and practicing very hard every day hoping that bigger progress would come.
-Unfortunately that didn’t make me much better at playing, and only made the learning process feel even less fun.
+I responded to this by becoming more self-disciplined and practicing very hard every day hoping that bigger progress would come.
+Unfortunately, that didn’t make me much better at playing and only made the learning process feel even less fun.
 I talked about this to the teacher who I was studying with at that time, and he made me realize that practicing shouldn’t be seen only from one perspective, such as all fun or all discipline.

-You will get more from the rest of this article, if you have a better understanding of how effective you are now at making serious practicing “fun” without reducing the results.
+You will get more from the rest of this article if you have a better understanding of how effective you are now at making serious practicing “fun” without reducing the results.
 To test yourself, take this short survey

-Let’s now take a closer look at each of the two components that you must balance in order to enjoy the process of practicing and see consistent progress.
+Let’s now take a closer look at each of the two components that you must balance in order to enjoy the process of practicing guitar and see consistent progress.
 I will also share with you the common mistakes people make that lead to an imbalance of these two elements.

-Many people assume that sheer self discipline and persistence will make them as good as they want to be.
+Many people assume that sheer self-discipline and persistence will make them as good as they want to be.
 Unfortunately, most guitarists do not understand how to discover and sustain “the right kind” of discipline.

 In order to sustain your motivation for a long time, your work must be “fulfilling”.
-If you don’t know the reason why doing something is in your very best interest, you will not be fulfilled, and will be unlikely to continue for long.
+If you don’t know the reason why doing something is in your very best interest, you will not be fulfilled and will be unlikely to continue for long.
 On the other hand, if you do feel the reasons very strongly, you will be able to pull out the needed intensity and discipline from within yourself without trying very hard.
 Start looking at practicing as something you do in order to achieve a benefit (become a better player).
 This will automatically create a meaningful reason (beyond simply having fun) to be involved in the activity and not treat it as a chore that you dread doing every day.
 This may seem obvious and insignificant, but even a small change in thinking will bring about big changes in results!

 Another issue that makes it difficult to see discipline as “fulfilling” is that results usually do not occur immediately and the small gains made along the way might seem insignificant.
 This delayed gratification will make it hard for you to practice well on a consistent basis unless you learn to enjoy the process. (more about this later).

-Improper application of the idea of variety can also lead you to working on weaknesses that don’t really matter.
+Improper application of the idea of variety can also lead you to work on weaknesses that don’t really matter.
 For example, let’s assume that your goal is to become a highly advanced metal player.
 Since this style doesn’t require you to fuse elements of other musical genres, it wouldn’t be worth your time to work on finger picking or Segovia fingerings for scales (for example).
 This is because these skills are not necessary for you to reach your goal.
 So don’t waste time on them!
 It will take you so much longer to reach your goal if you keep getting distracted by working on unnecessary playing elements.

-Enjoying the process (having fun while practicing)
+Enjoying the process (having fun while practicing guitar)

 Many guitarists think (on some level) that one cannot have fun learning guitar and get results at the same time.
-This thinking arises from an idea that “having fun” means random, disorganized practicing with no clear direction and no goals.
+This thinking arises from the idea that “having fun” means random, disorganized practicing with no clear direction and no goals.
 While it is true that such an approach will not produce significant results, it is still very possible to have fun while working on your playing.
-Having fun means being able to enjoy the process of practicing.
+Having fun means being able to enjoy the process of practicing guitar.
 There are many things that go into this, and here is a short list:

 - Experiencing consistent, measurable results throughout the learning process